 We encourage you to pursue outside aid awards, which can significantly reduce or eliminate your Student Effort amount (see below).
 All outside aid that is paid directly to Yale is included on the term bill as anticipated credits, thus reducing the amount due.

 How merit scholarships affect the financial aid award

-Merit scholarships first reduce Student Employment.
+Merit scholarships first reduce the Student Campus Employment Option.

 ⇒Please note: Some merit scholarships, such as the Gates Millennium Scholarship and NCAA Grant, may also cover the cost of Yale Health hospitalization/specialty care insurance.
 If allowed by the awarding agency, a merit scholarship may also cover the cost of a computer for incoming students whose outside aid exceeds the Student Effort.
 If you have questions about whether these circumstances apply to you, contact our office.

 Entitlement grants are awarded by the federal government, state agencies, or other agencies not affiliated with Yale.
 The criteria for receiving entitlements are based on federal need, city or state of residence, or affiliation with an employer.
 An entitlement grant may have a merit component, but if the student would not receive the resource without need, the resource is generally considered an entitlement.

 Examples of entitlement grants include:

 - federal Pell Grants and Supplemental Educational Opportunity Grants (SEOG)